BYU-ITC-210/BYU-ITC-210.github.io/LabWriteupInstructions.md

 * [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet)
 * [Markdown Crash Course (video 20min)](https://www.youtube.com/watch?v=HUBNt18RFbo)

-Please post your write-up as the README.md file for Lab B of the corresponding lab in GitHub, then submit a link to your repository in LearningSuite.
+Please post your write-up as the README.md file for Lab B of the corresponding lab in GitHub, then submit a direct link to your repository in LearningSuite.
+If you do not submit a link, your writup will not be graded.
 Submitting your write up as the README.md file will make it appear on the primary page of your lab repo.

 This [Lab Writeup Example](https://github.com/BYU-ITC-210/LabWriteupExample) should give you a good idea of what we expect.
 Since it's on an actual GitHub repository you can access the MarkDown source code and see how the ReadMe is presented by GitHub.